 5. Trade-in or Scrap

 The trade-in or scrap stage is an OEM’s last chance to generate revenue from a product and the current owner.
-If the equipment is taken as a trade-in, it can be refurbished and resold with a short warranty and an opportunity to begin a new revenue-creation process.
+If the equipment is traded in, it can be refurbished and resold with a short warranty and the opportunity to begin a new revenue-creation process.

 If you take it back and intend to scrap it, you should first strip it down and remanufacture all the individual parts and assemblies still in demand to support existing products.
-You may be able to bring the parts and assemblies to such a quality level that they can be declared equivalent to new and sold with a new part warranty.
+You may be able to bring the parts and assemblies to a quality level that allows them to be declared equivalent to new and sold with a new part warranty.

 As the concept of the circular economy becomes a more prominent part of business sustainability plans, this process will become more common than it is today.

-All OEMs can use the equipment lifecycle stage approach to find ways to generate revenue from their installed base without investing R&D funds to create new predictive maintenance software or add sensors and controllers.
-You just have to be thoughtful about how you approach your customers.
+All OEMs can use the equipment lifecycle stage approach to generate revenue from their installed base without investing R&D funds to develop new predictive maintenance software or add sensors and controllers.
+You have to be thoughtful about how you approach your customers.

 About Middlesex Consulting